EPIC-guide/epic-guide.github.io/_life/money-americans.md

 [^6]: It is also sound financial advice because it is how you build a credit score,
       which determines your societal standing, as mentioned previously.
-Unfortunately, poorer people tend not to have access to "sound financial advice"… and also are more likely to pay by cash (because they get _paid_ in cash), or use credit cards with less cashback (because they are riskier clients for Wells Fargo, and have lower credit scores).
+Unfortunately, poorer people are systemically excluded from the financial system… and also are more likely to pay by cash (because they get _paid_ in cash), or only get approved for credit cards with less cashback (because they are
+      riskier clients for Wells Fargo, and have lower credit scores).
 Which means that cashback is a great system for moving money from the poor to the rich.

 [^7]: (? ikr)

+[^8]: But note that it is a _good thing_ that EPFL contributes to your retirement
+      savings plan.
+In the US, employer-matched retirement plans fall into two
+      categories: FICA (Federal Insurance Contributions Act), also known as Social Security and Medicare contributions, that the employer must deduct from employee paychecks _and_ must match on their own; and 401(k) plans, which employers can optionally choose to offer as a benefit to employees, and match contributions up to an extent. _US universities are exempt from FICA contributions for grad students and virtually never offer 401(k)s._ This means PhD students in the US are years behind on retirement savings by the time they enter the "real workforce", after having done very real work for meager pay.